 Thankfully, my husband had recently replaced our fire extinguishers and had the wherewithal to use one to manage the flames.
 The potential catastrophe was extinguished in a matter of seconds.

 Although we were left with a powdery mess all over the kitchen and a non-working oven, I was grateful it wasn’t worse.
 It was an important reminder, though, of the potential dangers of cooking.

-Experiencing a kitchen fire made me realize how little fire safety training my kids have gotten in recent years.
+Experiencing a kitchen fire made me realize how little fire safety training my kids have received in recent years.
 Fire safety rules were a staple in elementary school, with field trips to fire stations and school visits from fire fighters.
 That tapered off as they got older, which seems counterintuitive.

 Shouldn’t teens get more fire safety education as they start spending more time in the kitchen cooking for themselves?

 My older kids use both the microwave and the oven on a regular basis.
 I’m usually close by when they’re cooking but that won’t always be the case.
 So I’m starting to remind them of things to think about when cooking, just like I sometimes narrate driving rules while chauffeuring them around.
 I want safety to become second nature, regardless of what they’re doing or whether I’m present to supervise.

 With that in mind, here are some cooking safety rules I suggest reviewing with your kids.

 Cooking Tips: Fire Safety For Teens

 1. Know where the fire extinguishers are.

 - Fire extinguishers should be strategically placed around the house, with an all-purpose one near the kitchen that can be used on grease and electrical fires.